 The proposed sewer separation of CSO Basin 037 is presented in Figure 7-27 and consists of the installation of approximately 3,200 linear feet of new 12-inch and 15-inch sanitary sewers parallel to existing combined sewers.
 These sewers will be installed with estimated invert depth of up to 12 feet.
 Due to the low density development there are only a few existing sanitary service laterals that would need to be redirected to the new sanitary sewer system.
-The existing combined sewer will be converted to a dedicated storm sewer and modifications to the existing regulator structures will be made to plug the existing connections to the Bayway Branch Interceptor.
+The existing regulator structures will be made to plug the existing connections to the Bayway Branch Interceptor.
 Treatment of the separated stormwater discharge from the existing CSO outfall 037A may be required and will need to be resolved with the New Jersey Department of Environmental Protection Water Pollution Management Element.